lrspeiser/sigmagravity/README.md

 ## 1. Introduction

 A persistent tension in contemporary astrophysics is that visible‑matter gravity—Newtonian in the weak field and General Relativity (GR) in full—systematically underpredicts orbital and lensing signals on galactic and cluster scales.
 The prevailing remedy is to posit large reservoirs of non‑baryonic dark matter.
 An alternative class of ideas modifies the dynamical law itself (e.g., MOND and its relativistic completions) or the field equations (e.g., $f(R)$ gravity).

 In this work we take a different, conservative path: keep GR intact and ask whether coherent many‑path contributions around classical geodesics can multiplicatively enhance the Newtonian/GR response in extended systems while vanishing in compact, high‑acceleration environments.
 We call this framework Σ‑Gravity.
 Its core ingredients, soft assumptions, and empirical posture are laid out below and developed technically in the body of the paper.

-### 1) What is the problem with current theories?
+### 1. What is the problem with current theories?

-Dark‑matter halos can be tuned to fit individual galaxies and clusters, yet at the population level they struggle to reproduce certain empirical regularities (e.g., the small scatter in the radial‑acceleration relation, RAR) without flexible per‑system freedom; conversely, modified‑gravity theories that reduce the freedom tend either to conflict with lensing or to require bespoke interpolating functions that are not motivated by physical reasoning.
+Dark‑matter halos can be tuned to fit individual galaxies and clusters, yet at the population level they struggle to reproduce certain empirical regularities (e.g., the small scatter in the radial‑acceleration relation, RAR) without flexible per‑system freedom.
+Conversely, modified‑gravity theories that reduce the freedom tend either to conflict with lensing or to require bespoke interpolating functions that are not motivated by physical reasoning.

 The field thus faces a stark choice between explanatory power localized in per‑system fitting and universal laws that can miss key observables. Σ‑Gravity pursues a middle ground: preserve GR and its local tests, but account for scale‑dependent coherence that is negligible where systems are compact and becomes order‑unity where structures are extended and ordered (disks; intracluster gas).

-### 2) QED‑inspired intuition: summing near‑geodesic paths
+### 2. QED‑inspired intuition: summing near‑geodesic paths

 Our starting point is the path‑integral intuition familiar from QED/QFT: amplitudes add over many paths, and stationary‑phase families dominate.
 Applied to gravity, the classical GR geometry is the leading stationary solution; however, in extended media there exist families of near‑stationary geometries whose phases remain aligned over a finite coherence scale.

 When these families add coherently, they can boost the classical response measured by dynamical and lensing observables—without altering the field equations.
 In compact systems (e.g., the Solar System), frequent interactions and strong gradients rapidly collapse the superposition to the single classical geometry, so the coherent correction is effectively zero.
 This is the QED‑style lens through which Σ‑Gravity is formulated.

-### 3) Local collapse to Newton/GR: a distance‑set "point of classicality"
+### 3. Local collapse to Newton/GR: a distance‑set "point of classicality"

 The coherence properties above imply a causal coherence length $\ell_0$ defined by a collapse timescale $\tau_{\rm collapse}$: